-- It is close to Cambridge yet separated from it by a mainly agricultural Green Belt. - This separateness is strengthened by its situation in a tree-rich hollow at the edge of South Cambridgeshire chalklands. - It has a well- defined centre with church, shops and post office (now part of the Co-op), a pub, a manor house and alms-houses, all closely grouped together. - The five roads that meet at the village centre are local roads, and only one is straight. - The main road through the village (Cambridge to Balsham) passes along its southern side, away from the centre. - It is an ancient village with many buildings of architectural and historic interest. - Fulbourn is particularly rich in land of nature conservation interest. - It is a socially well-balanced community with older and new properties, (larger and smaller), intermixed. - It offers a range of employment, including small industrial developments and nearby hospitals. - It has regular bus service. - It is well placed to become an environmentally, economically and socially resilient and sustainable community." - The Vision and Objectives of the Neighbourhood Plan take forward the statements above to reflect discussions with the wider communities through spring 2019 and surveys through questionnaires.
-During the consultation workshop for the preparation of the Fulbourn Village Design Guide SPD and in the response to surveys in summer 201914, it was evident that as a community we value: - The identity of Fulbourn as a separate village from Cambridge and protected by the Green Belt (97% of respondents to the questionnaire strongly agree/agree). - The sense of 'individuality' and community. - The rural setting of the village and the strong relationship to the countryside, with wide views of the village across fields from all approaches and with views towards the countryside and footpath connections from within the village. - The natural environment and rich ecology and wildlife.
+- It is close to Cambridge yet separated from it by a mainly agricultural Green Belt. - This separateness is strengthened by its situation in a tree-rich hollow at the edge of South Cambridgeshire chalklands. - It has a well- defined centre with church, shops and post office (now part of the Co-op), a pub, a manor house and almshouses, all closely grouped together. - The five roads that meet at the village centre are local roads, and only one is straight. - The main road through the village (Cambridge to Balsham) passes along its southern side, away from the centre. - It is an ancient village with many buildings of architectural and historic interest. - Fulbourn is particularly rich in land of nature conservation interest. - It is a socially well-balanced community with older and new properties, (larger and smaller), intermixed. - It offers a range of employment, including small industrial developments and nearby hospitals. - It has regular bus service. - It is well placed to become an environmentally, economically and socially resilient and sustainable community." - The Vision and Objectives of the Neighbourhood Plan take forward the statements above to reflect discussions with the wider communities through spring 2019 and surveys through questionnaires.
+During the consultation workshop for the preparation of the Village Design Guide SPD and in the response to surveys in summer 2019 (EV619, 621), it was evident that as a community we value: - The identity of Fulbourn as a separate village from Cambridge and protected by the Green Belt (97% of respondents to the questionnaire strongly agree/agree). - The sense of 'individuality' and community. - The rural setting of the village and the strong relationship to the countryside, with wide views of the village across fields from all approaches and with views towards the countryside and footpath connections from within the village. - The natural environment and rich ecology and wildlife. - The protection the environmental and cultural heritage of the village including buildings, historical sites and its rich natural biodiversity (99% of respondents strongly agree/agree).